Find a Therapist for Self-Esteem in Alamosa

 Remote only

 Christy Hofsess is a Psychologist in undefined, undefined and has been in practice for 4 years.
-They treat Self Esteem, Family Caregiving Stress, Pregnancy/Loss of Pregnancy.
+They treat Self Esteem, Divorce, Grief and Loss.

 My mission is to help individuals and couples reach their full potential for connection and growth using a holistic and culturally responsive approach.